jaishmau39/CalenderEventsApp/README.md

 #   Calender Events App

-This is an calendar application built using Python (Flask) for the backend and Vue.js for the frontend.
+This is a calendar application built using Python (Flask) for the backend and Vue.js for the frontend.
 The application allows users to create, view, update and delete events on the calendar.

 ## Features
 - Create new events with a title, date, and time.